Links to bible study, personal development and parenting resources

 Hope Harbor offers classes and trainings on a variety of topics including:

-If you would like to feature a Hope Harbor presentation at your next event or gathering, contact us below!
+Feature Hope Harbor at your next event or gathering!

-Staff from both our Marshall and Winona sites are happy to travel to your location to share on any of the topics listed.
+Staff from all our sites are happy to travel to your location to share on any of the topics listed and more.

 If you have other presentation ideas or requests, don't hesitate to make them and we'll do our best to meet your need!